Chin Fung Kee: Achievement

 Throughout his professional career, Chin was dedicated to public service.
 He served as an honorary consultant to the Malaysian Government on numerous engineering problems and projects.
 He was a member of several commissions and committees set up by the Malaysian Government to administer, study and investigate various matters pertaining to engineering.

-He was Chairman of the governing Council of the National Institute for Scientific and Industrial Research of Malaysia; Member of three Royal Commissions; Member of the National UNESCO Commission, Malaysia and Member of the Coordinating Advisory Committee, Malaysia Rubber Research and Development Board.
+He was chairman of the governing Council of the National Institute for Scientific and Industrial Research of Malaysia; Member of three Royal Commissions; Member of the National UNESCO Commission, Malaysia and Member of the Coordinating Advisory Committee, Malaysia Rubber Research and Development Board.
 In 1988, the National Council of Scientific Research and Development Malaysia awarded him the National Science Award.

 In recognition of his contributions he was conferred the Johan Mangku Negara in 1967, the Panglima Setia Mahkota (which carries the title of Tan Sri) in 1980, and the Darjah Yang Mulia Pangkuan Negeri Pulau Pinang (which carries the title of Datuk) in 1985.

 His successes earned him widespread reputation and recognition.
 He was an Honorary Fellow of both the Institution of Civil Engineers, UK and the Institution of Engineers, Malaysia of which he was a founder Council Member in 1959 and the President from 1966 to 1968.
-He was also President of the Southeast Asian Geotechnical Society from 1973-1975.
-He was elected the Vice President for Asia of the prestigious worldwide organization known as the International Society for Soil Mechanics and Foundation Engineering in 1981-1985.
-He was also elected Chairman of the Commonwealth Engineer's Council in 1973-1977.
+He was also President of the Southeast Asian Geotechnical Society from 1973 to 1975.
+He was elected the Vice President for Asia of the prestigious worldwide organization known as the International Society for Soil Mechanics and Foundation Engineering in 1981–1985.
+He was also elected Chairman of the Commonwealth Engineer's Council in 1973–1977.

 Chin died on 29 August 1990 after a short illness.
 He is survived by his wife, Madam Wong Swee Yong (died 10 November 2010), a daughter, Madam Kathleen Chin Kie Fong and three sons, Dr. Alan Chin Kie Loong, Dr. Ian Chin Kie Cheng and Peter Chin Kie Siew.

 Chin is remembered, among his many outstanding qualities, a man of high integrity and strong principles which he practised consistently throughout his long career.
 These two qualities form the moral backbone of our profession and are vital in discharging our responsibilities of public trust and safety.

 In memory of Chin's achievements and contributions, several Lectures and Awards were named after him.
 The Southeast Asian Geotechnical Society established a Professor Chin Fung Kee Lecture to be delivered at every Society Conference held once every three years in Southeast Asia.
 In Malaysia, the annual Professor Chin Fung Kee Memorial Lecture was set up and funded by the Engineering Alumni Association of the University of Malaya in 1991.
 Each year this prestigious Lecture is organized jointly by this Association and the Institution of Engineers, Malaysia.
 Over the years this Lecture series has become an established tradition and each year the Lecture forms an important event in the annual calendar of the engineering profession.